 5G Network Slicing

-5G network slicing can be defined as a network configuration that allows multiple virtualized and independent networks to be created on top of common physical infrastructure.
+Network slicing is a telecommunications configuration that allows multiple networks (virtualized and independent) to be created on top of a common physical infrastructure.
 Each “slice” or portion of the network can be allocated based on the specific needs of the application, use case, or customer.
 This topology is an essential element of the 5G architectural landscape.

-The architecture of 5G network slicing is somewhat analogous to a complex and interdependent public transportation system.
-Rather than rows of identical lanes and automobiles, some transportation elements such as roads and bridges are universal, while other modes and vehicles are tailored to the speed, budget and volume requirements of the users.
-Each network slice utilizes many common network elements, but E2E (end-to-end) and logical isolation from other slices are central tenants of 5G network slicing architecture, although each unique slice transverses many common network elements.
+Network slicing architecture in 5G is analogous to a complex public transportation system.
+Rather than using multiple rows of identical lanes and automobiles, some transportation elements (such as roads and bridges) are universal while others are tailored to the speed, budget, and volume requirements of the users.
+Each network slice utilizes many common network elements, but E2E (end-to-end) network slicing and logical isolation from other slices are essential.

 3GPP Network Slicing